Observations in TNG: "Data's Day"

 An HD close-up of the device.

-An image of the plush bunny appears on the console while the toy is being replicated.
-The plush bunny and its depiction in HD.
+A preview image of the plush bunny appears on the console while the toy is being replicated.
+The plush bunny and a somewhat different looking preview image in HD.

 The replicating center is a redress of the USS Enterprise-D battle bridge, last seen in "The Best of Both Worlds II".
 Comparison shots of the cybernetics lab, another redress of the set from "The Offspring", show the similar wall panels.